aaswenson/LRFR/README.md

 USING LRFR FOR LIQUID FUELED REACTOR FUEL REPROCESSING

 1. This script is dependent on a working installation of MCNP6, ensure that MCNP is on your computer's path before execution
-2. There are 6 scripts necessary to run the reprocessing code, they are available on the github repository on branch USER
+2. There are 6 scripts necessary to run the reprocessing code, they are available on the github repository on branch 'master'
 	- LRFR.py
     - run_utilities.py
 	- error_checkRevI.py